 A unicameral bone cyst, otherwise known as a simple bone cyst, is a fluid-filled cavity in the bone, lined by compressed fibrous tissue.
-It usually occurs in the long bones of a growing child, especially the upper part of the humerus (50 - 60% of the time) or the upper part of the femur (25-30 % of the time).
+It usually occurs in the long bones of a growing child, especially the upper part of the humerus (50 to 60 percent of the time) or the upper part of the femur (25 to 30 percent of the time).
 Other bones, however, can be affected.

 Unicameral bone cysts are considered benign.
 They do not metastasize (spread) beyond the bone.
 Some heal spontaneously, while others enlarge.
 More invasive cysts can grow to fill most of the bone's metaphysis (the transitional zone where the shaft of the bone joins the end of the bone) and cause what is known as a pathological fracture.
 A more invasive cyst could also destroy the bone's growth plate, leading to shortening of the bone.
 Shortening in the upper arm (humerus) usually does not cause a functional problem, but it may produce a cosmetic problem if it occurs in early childhood.

 These cysts are sometimes classified as either "active" or "latent."